Credit goes to Dr. Donald Brearley of Belleville for a lot of the following information.

-Dr. Parkin taught school for seven years in Coe Hill, after which he entered the Faculty of Medicine, Queen's University, graduating in 1949.
+Dr. Parkin taught school for seven years - in Cordova from Jan.
+1940 - June 41, and then in Coe Hill, after which he entered the Faculty of Medicine, Queen's University, graduating in 1949.
 He completed his locum tenens with Dr. Donovan in Marmora and assisted the Red Cross in Apsley.
 During the summer of 1950, Herb & Marg took over Dr. Crawford's practice and home at 5/7 Forsyth St., Marmora where Herbert practiced medicine with Marg's dedicated assistance for thirty-eight years (1950- 1988).
 He also acted as the company doctor for Deloro Smelting & Refining Co. & Bethlehem Steel, along with Drs.
 McCarthy and Shatford.

 He financed his medical studies at Queen's by selling honey comb from his bee hives at a time when sugar was rationed.)